 Other Concerns: As with any type of hunting, be sure of your backstop and cognizant of other hunters around you.
 Remember that using a vehicle to hunt with is both dangerous and illegal.

 Overview: There is a lot of quality waterfowl hunting in Unit 6A, be it puddle jumping or setting decoys.
-This can be a cold and miserable time of year, so dress warm.
+This time of year can be cold, so dress warm.

 Areas: Many tanks are scattered throughout the unit.
 Scouting is a must to find those hidden ones.
 Hunters also find waterfowl on Upper Lake Mary, Stoneman, and Mormon Lake.
-When hunting at Stoneman Lake, be aware that you cannot discharge a firearm within 1/4 mile of an occupied structure.
-This limits hunting to the western half of the lake.
+When hunting in these areas, be aware that you cannot discharge a firearm within 1/4 mile of an occupied structure.
 Unfortunately, many hunters find themselves receiving citations when they get carried away and shoot too close to homes.
 Also, gas motors are prohibited on Stoneman Lake.

-Arizona Game and Fish has obtained a “permit” from the Coconino National Forest to allow waterfowl hunters access to the “Berry Road” on the east side of Mormon Lake through the fall waterfowl season .
+Arizona Game and Fish has obtained a “permit” from the Coconino National Forest to allow waterfowl hunters access to the “Berry Road” on the east side of Mormon Lake through the fall waterfowl season.
 The gate will be open during the hunting season.
 Please check road conditions before driving on the Berry road so you don’t cause damage to the road.

 Other Concerns: During waterfowl season, possession or use of lead shot is prohibited.
 Also, don’t forget you need a state and federal waterfowl stamp affixed to your license.